🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„ Ease of Business Registration + 2.0 -- 10 Registration is highly restrictive for foreigners, requiring complex state approvals and often necessitating partnership with local state-sanctioned entities.
+πŸ“„ Ease of Business Registration + 1.4 -- 10 Business registration is extremely difficult for foreigners, requiring state approval and partnerships with Cuban entities; heavy regulation and corruption.

 🌍 DIGITAL NOMAD COMMUNITY